 What is an X-ray?

-X-rays are an imaging technique using radiation to look at internal organs principally bones, joints and the chest and can be used to detect a range of medical conditions including fractures, joint issues, chest disease, pneumonia, and more.
+X-rays are an imaging technique using radiation to look at internal organs, principally bones, joints, and the chest, and can be used to detect a range of medical conditions, including fractures, joint issues, chest disease, pneumonia, and more.

 How does X-ray work?

-Images of electromagnetic radiation are projected on to an x-ray film which can then be viewed by a radiologist
+Images of electromagnetic radiation are projected onto an x-ray film, which can then be viewed by a radiologist.

 Are there any risks associated with X-rays?